Working

 Rotties have coarse, straight, medium-length coats that always lie flat.
 The undercoat is only underneath the neck and thighs.
 You should brush your Rottie’s coat every week and bathe him regularly as well to keep his skin and coat in great condition.

 He will only shed moderately throughout the year, with two heavy shedding periods, typically in the autumn and spring.
-He'll need to have his teeth brushed and his nail trimmed regularly.
+He’ll need to have his teeth brushed and a nail trim regularly.
 For trimming his nails, a Dremel nail file is a very effective tool.

 Rottweilers don’t usually bark a lot, it’s just not in their nature.
 They tend to adopt a “wait and see” attitude before they react to a situation.
 This isn’t to say they can’t or won’t attempt to protect you it’s quite the opposite.